Sweet Minou Mystery

 It was a hard, short-handed morning in the bakery basement of Sweet Minou.
 Flour dusted and creams splattered as the father-daughter pair raced to wrap up the usual morning chores that Tony was so deft at completing.
 It wasn’t just disappointment in a potential blow-off from their best worker, it was true concern for his well-being.
 Madaleine was posted on contact surveillance - no call or text had been answered yet, and Tony’s mother Cristina was frantically reaching out to the family to see if there were any clues.
 Maddy didn’t want to worry another mother, but this was peculiar enough behavior from Tony that it was unfortunately warranted.

 “Still not a peep,” Madaleine reported around noon.
 She had been the main pastry conduit between the basement and the storefront all morning, and you knew things were serious when she wasn’t wearing even a low heel.
 For as hard-working as Madaleine was, she was really more at home at her desk or chatting with customers than doing the manual work.
-She did have an eye for direction though, and knew when to jump in the steer a job to completion.
+She did have an eye for direction though, and knew when to jump in to steer a job to completion.
 She grabbed an apron and headed towards the dish pile in the sink.
 “And your sister’s here, she said you have an order for her?”

 “Ah, Debra,” Leo said, with his first smile of the day.
 “Hey April, can you box up those hamantashen on that tray in the rack?”
 Hamantashen were a Jewish triangular cookie with jammy fillings that were eaten to celebrate Purim.
 Leo’s sister Debra had been raised Catholic like the rest of their brood of five siblings (Leo and four sisters), but Debra announced in her eighteenth year that she was called to the Jewish faith.
-She found a Conservative synagogue that fit her just so, spent her serious time in conversion, and she never looked back.
+She found a Reform synagogue that fit her just so, spent her serious time in conversion, and she never looked back.

 Tommy Jr. came along into Debra’s life like many things - mysteriously and resolutely.
 At age forty-two, twenty years ago, at Thanksgiving dinner, Debra announced to the very extended family table that she would be giving birth to a son.
 Eyes blinked and there was an uproar of celebration for Debra, which continued for quite awhile and then dwindled as the pressure built in the room for the first person to break the question: Who was the father?